 If you are looking for less touristy areas to explore, the Tarpon Springs Downtown area is more modern.
 If Greek food is not to your liking, the downtown area has a wider variety of restaurant options.
 Breweries such as the Tarpon Tavern and cafes like the Bayou Café are within walking distance.

 One unique stop downtown is Replay Museum.
-This retro museum is wall to wall vintage pinball museum offering unlimited play on 100 vintage arcade & pinball games.
+This retro museum is a wall-to-wall vintage pinball museum offering unlimited play on 100 vintage arcades & pinball games.
 It would be an excellent stop for a date night activity after spending the day at the sponge docks.

 Tarpon Springs Distillery

-For my last stop, I step into the Tarpon Springs Distillery.
-I could smell the moonshine seeping out of the windows onto the sidewalk as I walked by.
-Two women were standing at the door as I walked in, hoping to catch a tour.
+As I walked in, two women were standing at the door, hoping to catch a tour.
 I couldn’t have asked for better timing.
-The ladies in my group were on a girl’s trip to escape the cold in Pennsylvania.
+The ladies in my group were on a girls’ trip to escape the cold in Pennsylvania.
 (Being absorbed into other women’s excursions seemed to be a trend on this day).
 Our tour guild through the distillery was Lisa, Chief Tasting Officer, and the owner’s wife.

-Lisa walked us into the distillery thoughtfully, explaining every step in the distilleries process in making moonshine, gin, and ouzo.
+Lisa walked us into the distillery thoughtfully, explaining every step in the distillery process of making moonshine, gin, and ouzo.
 Each piece of machinery in the distillery had a descriptive name.
 The chiller was named Olaf after the snowman in Frozen.
 The still was called Amazing Grace because the rustic wooden panels wrapping around the outside were reclaimed wood from a church.

-After touring the distillery, Lisa took our group outside to taste the products they produce.
+After touring the distillery, Lisa took our group outside to taste the products they produced.
 We started with straight moonshine, which is always my favorite way to start a tasting.
-It cleanses the pallet and makes the proceeding tasting more amplified.
+It cleanses the pallet and makes the proceeding taste more amplified.
 My favorite from the tasting selection was the gin.
 Their Hot and Dirty gin is easily one of the best gins I’ve ever had.
-Lisa paired the gin with their Bloody Mary mix made from clamato as the main ingredient.
+Lisa paired the gin with their bloody mary mix made from clamato as the main ingredient.
 It was the perfect balance of spice and heat.
-I made sure I went home with a bottle of the gin and the Bloody Mary mix.
+I made sure I went home with a bottle of the gin and the bloody mary mix.

 Once the tasting was over, we all stayed a bit longer to continue enjoying each other’s company and soaking up the final bits of sunlight before the day came to a close.
 I had no idea where this day would take me when I set off exploring this historical Greek town.
 My expectation on visiting Tarpon Spring was to learn about sponges (which I did) and maybe grab a gyro, but in reality, I learned if you want to go on an adventure, show up and be willing to make friends with a few strangers.
 You might end up laughing until your stomach hurts over a glass of chilled ouzo.